 NTUC Income Care Secure

-NTUC Income Care Secure provides you with monthly disability benefits from $1,200-$5,000, in increments of $100, depending on the severity of your physical condition and the monthly disability benefit level you choose.
+NTUC Income Care Secure provides you with monthly disability benefits from $1,200 to $5,000, in increments of $100, depending on the severity of your physical condition and the monthly disability benefit level you choose.

 If you are unable to perform at least 2 out of 6 ADLs, you can receive three times the monthly benefit, and if you can’t perform at least 3 out of 6 ADLs, you can receive six times the monthly benefit.